Using Library on Linux

 Licensing and distribution

 File based licenses are supported on all Linux platforms.
 Dongle licenses depend on CodeMeter runtime.
-Currently Codemeter runtime is available for x86_64 and ARMV7-A. To develop and debug programs written with Adaptive Vision Library Lite, Library license has to be present.
-To run compiled binaries linked with Adaptive Vision Library Lite, LibraryRuntime license has to be present.
+Currently Codemeter runtime is available for x86_64 and ARMV7-A. To develop and debug programs written with Aurora Vision Library Lite, Library license has to be present.
+To run compiled binaries linked with Aurora Vision Library Lite, LibraryRuntime license has to be present.

 One can use

 bin/ directory to list currently installed file or dongle

 Red marked licenses are invalid, for example past the license date or installed license for the wrong machine (bad ID)

 - In a terminal, on the target machine run

 - Use that Computer ID to get a

 - Download the key to the target machine

 - Install the license by one of the following methods: